 A behavioral healthcare professional working on attention to-task with a boy with Autism

 What follows are several key ways that drumming can improve health and well being along with links to the research.

 A study published in the Journal of Cardiovascular Medicine found that drumming helped improve blood circulation.
 It's believed that the rhythmic movement of the hands and feet helps stimulate the flow of blood through the veins and arteries.

+Drumming is an ancient art form that has been popular for thousands of years for its therapeutic effects.
+There are a variety of health benefits associated with drumming, from calming stress and improving mental clarity to boosting immunity and honing motor skills.
 Drumming is used as an alternative therapy for people with various ailments.
 They may help boost immunity by increasing the production of white blood cells.
 These cells fight off infections and diseases.

 In a 2016 study published in PLOS One, during a 10 week drumming program with mental health service users, participants showed a decrease in depression symptoms, an increase in social resilience and a significant shift away from a pro-inflammatory towards an anti-inflammatory immune profile.

 This 2014 study published in The Arts in Psychiatry reported significant positive effects on university students’ scores along all five spectrums of affective state (i.e., wide awake–drowsy, relaxed–anxious, cheerful–depressed, friendly–aggressive, and clear-headed–confused).